 INTRODUCTION:

 Inland fisheries are currently at a turning movement due to the dual pressures of increased demand of fish production, overfishing and climate change.
 A transition to sustainable fishing methods has become a socioeconomic and ecological need due to increased demand for aquaculture and fishery products.
 The strategic management of fishing boats and gear serve as the primary interface between fishery operations and aquatic ecosystems.
-The availability and provisions of these tools directly affects the catch composition, species selectivity, fish production and fishing operations (Dar et al., 2024).
+The availability and provisions of these tools directly affect the catch composition, species selectivity, fish production and fishing operations (Dar et al., 2024).

 The majority of inland fishermen from India depend on traditional methods to fishing.
 The scientific and economical management of the capture fisheries through indigenous fishing methods, gears and other fishing crafts have not been documented well (Wanjari et al., 2024).